 TGbe editor: Please update the contents of this subclause (including Figures) as shown below:

-[8253]Each AP affiliated an MLD can correspond to a transmitted or a nontransmitted BSSID in a multiple BSSID set, or to an AP belonging to a co-hosted BSSID set, or to an AP that is not part of either a multiple BSSID set or a co-hosted BSSID set.
+[8253]Each AP affiliated an AP MLD can correspond to a transmitted or a nontransmitted BSSID in a multiple BSSID set, or to an AP belonging to a co-hosted BSSID set, or to an AP that is not part of either a multiple BSSID set or a co-hosted BSSID set.

-[8253]The links shown in the figures are assumed to be operating on different channels.

-[8253]The first example illustrates the case where APs on each link belong to a multiple BSSID set.
-Since by definition, APs affiliated with an AP MLD have the same properties (such as security), APs in a multiple BSSID set on a link are not part of the same AP MLD.
-Figure AA-6 (Example of APs from multiple BSSID set on all links in a multi-link setup) shows an example where APs affiliated with an MLD belong to a multiple BSSID set on their respective link.
+[8253][8253]The first example illustrates the case where APs on each channel belong to a multiple BSSID set.
+APs affiliated with the same AP MLD have the same properties (such as security, SSID etc) while APs within the same multiple BSSID set have different properties (e.g., security, SSID etc).
+Therefore, APs belonging to the same multiple BSSID set on a channel are not affiliated with the same AP MLD.
+Figure AA-6 (Example of affiliated APs from different multiple BSSID sets) shows an example where APs affiliated with an MLD belong to a multiple BSSID set on their respective channel.
 Further, APs within the same MLD may correspond to a transmitted or nontransmitted BSSID.

-[8253]Figure AA-6—Example of APs from multiple BSSID set on all links in a multi-link setup
+[8253]Figure AA-6—Example of affiliated APs from different multiple BSSID sets

-[8253]Figure AA-6 (Example of APs from multiple BSSID set on all links in a multi-link setup) illustrates that APs corresponding to BSSID-x and BSSID-y are part of the multiple BSSID set on Link 1 and belong different to MLDs (MLD 1 and MLD 3, respectively).
-On Link 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on link 1.
-On Link 2, there are three APs that are part of the same multiple BSSID set and each belongs to a different MLD.
-AP-q, affiliated with MLD 2, corresponds to the transmitted BSSID (depicted as BSSID-q [T]) for the multiple BSSID set on Link 2.
-On Link 3, there are three APs which are part of the same multiple BSSID set and two of the APs belongs to two different MLDs.
-AP-a, affiliated with MLD 1, corresponds to the transmitted BSSID (depicted as BSSID-a [T]) for the multiple BSSID set on link 3.
+[8253]Figure AA-6 (Example of affiliated APs from different multiple BSSID sets) illustrates that APs corresponding to BSSID-x and BSSID-y are part of a multiple BSSID set on channel 1 and are affiliated with different MLDs (MLD 1 and MLD 3, respectively).
+On channel 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on channel 1.
+On channel 2, there are three APs that are part of the same multiple BSSID set and each is affiliated with a different MLD.
+AP-q, affiliated with MLD 2, corresponds to the transmitted BSSID (depicted as BSSID-q [T]) for the multiple BSSID set on channel 2.
+On channel 3, there are three APs which are part of the same multiple BSSID set and two of the APs are affiliated with two different MLDs.
+AP-a, affiliated with MLD 1, corresponds to the transmitted BSSID (depicted as BSSID-a [T]) for the multiple BSSID set on channel 3.
 AP-c is a not affiliated with any MLD.
+Each MLD independently assigns a Link ID to its affiliated APs (shown as “(Link n)” in the example).

-[8253]The second example illustrates the case where APs affiliated with an MLD belong to a mix of a multiple BSSID set, a co-hosted BSSID set and is an AP that is not a member of multiple BSSID set or a co-hosted BSSID set.
-Since by definition, APs affiliated with an AP MLD have same properties (such as security), APs in a co-hosted BSSID set on a link are not part of the same AP MLD.
-Figure AA-7 (Example showing a mix of multiple BSSID set, co-hosted BSSID set and an AP that is not a member of a multiple BSSID set or a co-hosted BSSID set) shows an example where APs affiliated with an MLD belong to a mix of multiple BSSID set, co-hosted set or is a standalone AP on their respective link.
+[8253]The second example illustrates the case where APs affiliated with an MLD belong to a mix of a multiple BSSID set, a co-hosted BSSID set and is an AP that is neither a member of multiple BSSID set nor a member of a co-hosted BSSID set.
+APs affiliated with the same AP MLD have same properties (such as security, SSID etc) while APs within the same multiple BSSID set or within the same a cohosted BSSID set have different properties (e.g., security, SSID etc).
+Therefore, APs belonging to the same co-hosted BSSID set on a channel are not part of the same AP MLD and APs belonging to the same multiple BSSID set on a channel are not affiliated with the same AP MLD.
+Figure AA-7 (Example of affiliated APs belonging to a multiple BSSID set, a co-hosted BSSID set and neither) shows an example where APs affiliated with an MLD belong to a mix of multiple BSSID set, co-hosted set and neither a member of multiple BSSID set nor a member of a co-hosted BSSID set.

-[8253]Figure AA-7—Example showing a mix of multiple BSSID set, co-hosted BSSID set and an AP that is not a member of a multiple BSSID set or a co-hosted BSSID set
+[8253]Figure AA-7—Example of affiliated APs belonging to a multiple BSSID set, a co-hosted BSSID set and neither